Molly Harper. Ceramic Artist.

 My Studio.

-My ceramics studio consists of two buildings: a 12x14' renovated workshop and an 8x10' galvanized steel kiln shed.
-The buildings are connected by a wide walkway, and are located just down the hill from the rustic camp that I live in.
+My ceramics studio consists of two buildings: a 12x14' renovated workshop and an 8x10' galvanized steel kiln shed which houses my two electric kilns.